-Spark Mock Interviews for Data Engineers
+Spark Mock Interview for Data Engineers

 Spark questions are now mandatory at L5+ data engineering roles.
-Not "nice to have."
+Not 'nice to have.'
 Mandatory.
 Companies processing petabyte-scale data need engineers who can reason about shuffles, partitioning, and distributed execution plans.
 DataDriven runs your PySpark code for real so you practice with actual data, not pseudocode.

 Why Spark Questions Are Mandatory at L5+ Roles